Indications for pacemaker

 - Extrasystoles (premature ventricular beats or premature atrial supraventricular beats) can cause transient AV blocks by affecting the AV node, bundle of His or the bundle branches.

 - Tachycardia can cause AV blocks during or after the tachycardia episode.

 - Under certain circumstances, bradycardia can actually reduce conduction through the AV node, resulting in increased AV block.

-- Sinus node dysfunction can be caused by supraventricular tachyarrhythmias (e.g atrial fibrillation).
-Typically, periods of sinus node dysfunction occur after the tachyarrhythmia; the combination of tachyarrhythmia and sinus node dysfunction is referred to as tachy-brady syndrome.
+- Sinus node dysfunction can be caused by supraventricular tachyarrhythmias (e.g. atrial fibrillation).
+Typically, periods of sinus node dysfunction occur after tachyarrhythmia; the combination of tachyarrhythmia and sinus node dysfunction is referred to as tachy-brady syndrome.